BaioSbubens/Exploring-SqueezeBERT/README.md

 # Exploring-SqueezeBERT

+Mobile devices (especially smartphones) stand out as crucial platforms for implementing NLP models.
+However, smaller devices cannot afford the enormous computational costs associated with existing high-accuracy NLP models, such as BERT and RoBERTa.
+We propose an analysis of the SqueezeBERT model, starting from the results presented in some papers that address computer vision techniques applied to NLP tasks.

 The folder *Codes* contains three notebook files, each dedicated to a specific natural language processing task:

 1. **Sequence_Classification**